Flirtation (November 9, 1934)

 Written by Wells Rood and Leo Birinsky

-The Actors: Jeanette Loff (Nancy Poole), Ben Alexander (Dudley), Arthur Tracy (the street singer), Emma Dunn (Mrs. Poole), Franklin Pangborn (veterinarian), Al K. Hall (unknown), Cissy Fitzgerald (Mrs. Nerps), Helen MacKellar (Mrs. Smith, the baby's mother), William Pawley (unkown), Ernie Adams (the crook), Tommy Bupp (the baby), Billy Franey (unknown), Mary Gordon (woman looking out her window), Fay Holderness (woman looking out her window), Hattie McDaniel (Abigail, Dudley's housekeeper at the farm), Lee Moran (stage manager), Tempe Pigott (woman selling flowers)
+The Actors: Jeanette Loff (Nancy Poole), Ben Alexander (Dudley), Arthur Tracy (the street singer), Emma Dunn (Mrs. Poole), Franklin Pangborn (veterinarian), Al K. Hall (unknown), Cissy Fitzgerald (Mrs. Nerps), Helen MacKellar (Mrs. Smith, the baby's mother), William Pawley (unkown), Ernie Adams (the crook), Billy Franey (unknown), Mary Gordon (woman looking out her window), Fay Holderness (woman looking out her window), Hattie McDaniel (Abigail, Dudley's housekeeper at the farm), Lee Moran (stage manager), Tempe Pigott (woman selling flowers)

 Free Download of the classic movie Flirtation